rahat-ali-khan-imon/learning-git/README.md

 # learning-git
- This is my first practice Git repository.
+This repository was created to practice Git and GitHub basics.